nats-io/nats.deno/README.md

 The `ERROR` event notifies you of async errors that couldn't be routed in a more precise way to your client.
-For example, permission errors for subscription or request will properly be reported by the subscription or request.
+For example, permission errors for a subscription or request, will properly be reported by the subscription or request.
 However, permission errors on publish will be reported via the status mechanism.